5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/scope.md

     - **Streaming operating mode**: Objects are sent in a FLUTE Session in real time according to a schedule specified in a streaming presentation manifest.
       - Presentation manifest types other than MPEG-DASH MPD (live profile).
   - Status notification subscription

+## MBS System

+### MBS development over Open5GS

+The 5G-MAG Reference Tools for MBS currently target:
+- MBS Session provisioning in the MB-SMF (e.g. by an MBSF) via reference point Nmb1.
+- Direct multicast data ingest by the MB-UPF from an AF/AS via reference point N6mb.
+- Shared delivery of multicast packets from the MB-UPF via individual GTP-U tunnels to one or more gNodeBs in the 5G Core.
+- Point-to-Multipoint (PTM) delivery of multicast packets from a gNodeB to UEs via the RAN.

 # High-level architectures